micha-p/sqldump/README.md

 A small web-based tool for database administration.

 - simple user-interface (links are below values!)
+- free of any language, just using well-known symbols, handlers and links
 - stepping through tables with primary key
 - direct access via query with credentials (use wisely)
 - credentials stored in secure cookies